 It's one of only two Greek islands we can think of that you can walk to, or drive to without taking a ferry – the other is Lefkas, also connected to the mainland by a bridge.
-Does anyone know another one we might have missed?

 So what does the island have that makes for a great Greek holiday?
 For a start it feels like that mysterious 'real Greece' that we're all looking to find.
 It hasn't been spoiled by hordes of holiday-makers, partly because it's not got a lot of good beaches.
 It does have some impressive mountains, so appeals to people who like hiking or watching for wildlife.

 Evia, like Crete, is long and thin.
 It's about 109 miles (175kms) from one end to the other at the longest point, and varies in width from about 30 miles (48kms) to 4 miles (6kms).
 Its highest point is Mount Dirfys, which is 5,737ft (1,749m) high.
-It's also a very fertile island, with lots of orchards and olive groves, and grapes that are said to produce the best retsina in Greece – reason enough to go there, in our view!
+It's also a very fertile island, with lots of orchards and olive groves, and grapes that are said to produce some of the best retsina in Greece – reason enough to go there, in our view!

-The capital is Chalkida (right), which is the closest point to the Greek mainland.
+The capital is Chalkida, which is the closest point to the Greek mainland.
 It's just 130ft (40m) across at the narrowest point, and the channel is noted for the strange behaviour of its currents.
 On some days the tide changes direction ten or more times, and on other days not at all.
 Even the locals don't understand it.